apanda/ivy/index.md

 ![New conjecture]({{ site.url }}/assets/conjecture1.png)

+Ivy has found a stronger conjecture which holds after 3 protocol actions.
+The display has switched to a special mode where only the facts (edges and labels) that participate in the minimized conjecture are depicted in the left hand side, and the nodes that participate in the conjecture are highlighted.
+The dashed blue edge indicates an inequality that is part of the minimized conjecture (in normal display mode, inequality is implicit between any two distinct nodes).
+Note that you might get a slightly different (but equivalent) conjecture, where the inequality edge (dashed blue) is between the IDs and not the nodes.
+These two forms are equivalent since each node has a unique ID.
+The minimized conjecture precisely states that a node cannot have a pending message with its own ID, if there is another node with a higher ID.
+This, it correctly generalizes this counterexample to inductiveness.
-This conjecture in fact disallows the problem we identified before, and is hence what we wanted.
-We can now proceed by adding this to our list of conjectures by clicking on the Strengthen button in the Transition View.
+We can now proceed by adding this conjecture to our list of conjectures by clicking on the Strengthen button in the Transition View, thus strengthening our candidate inductive invariant.

 We can then proceed by again trying to Check Inductiveness.
 This time Ivy indicates that the previously added conjecture is not inductive as shown below.